fgauna12/fgauna12.github.io/_posts/2020-02-24-installing-fluxcd-using-azure-devops-and-helm-on-aks.md

 ---
 layout: post
-title: Installing fluxcd using Azure DevOps and Helm on AKS
+title: Installing Flux using Azure DevOps and Helm on AKS
 tags:
   - devops
   - kubernetes